Best Python Bootcamps for High School Students – 2025

 Syracuse University Pre-College Summer Programs

-Via a series of synchronous classes over the course of three weeks, students can participate in either Biology Meets Programming or Coding: Learn to Code.
+Via a series of synchronous classes over the course of three weeks, students can participate in either Programming and Quantitative Method in Biology or Introduction of Coputer Programming (Python).
 In the former, students will gain a basic understanding of Python.
 Additionally, they will learn how it can be applied to biology.
 This includes “molecules, cells, tissues, organs, whole body to the public health arena.”
 In the latter course, students will gain more in-depth Python skills.
 They’ll then practice finding creative solutions to real problems.

 UPenn Python Coding: Machine Learning and Data Science